 Opportunity to widen the scope of your apprenticeship programme

-The prior qualifications rule has been relaxed and we will be able to fund any eligible candidate, even those that hold level 4 (degree) or higher qualifications, providing the prior qualification is "materially different" from Pharmacy Services.
-This may allow you to reconsider existing members of staff as possible apprenticeship candidates.
+The prior qualifications rule has been relaxed and we will be able to fund any eligible learner, even those that hold level 4 (degree) or higher qualifications, providing the prior qualification is "materially different" from Pharmacy Services.
+This may allow you to reconsider existing members of staff as possible apprenticeship learners.

 There will be incentives for hiring 16 - 18 year olds - it looks like employers will be eligible for a £1000 payment, paid in two parts (part 1 at 90 days and part 2 at 365 days).
 Additional Safeguarding checks will be conducted by Buttercups for learners aged under 18, or from any other at risk group.